 They also need to be able to determine the mood of their audience and respond as appropriate.
 They have a level of awareness that allows them to adopt and develop the behaviours they need to connect with their audience and eliminate those that detract from their objective.

-The great speakers are empathetic which means they prepare and present their message from the perspective of their audience rather than where your typical presenter starts, ‘What do I want to say?’
+Great speakers are empathetic, they prepare and present their message from the perspective of their audience rather.
+They start with asking ”What does my audience need to hear.’
+The mediocre presenter begins withs, ‘What do I want to say?’

 12. They don’t say thank you for listening

-So you’ve opened your presentation with impact, totally connected and engaged with them for the last 30 minutes and then you close by saying, ‘Thank you for listening’.
+So you’ve opened your presentation with impact, totally connected and engaged with them for the last 30 minutes.
+Now you close by saying, ‘Thank you for listening’.

 Great presenters end their presentations as powerfully as they started.
-They don’t put up a final slide that say, ‘Questions’ or even one that say ‘Thank you’ here is how they close:
+They don’t put up a final slide with the words:

 Make sure you close your presentation as mindfully and as powerfully as you started it.
 Watch the last 2 minutes close of the TED talk by Benjamin Zander, ‘The transformative power of classical music’